Tree of Hope

 SIDS and stillbirth may claim tiny lives, but it is no small matter.
 The Tree of Hope is a tribute to the thousands of babies who have died, representing our loss and our love in a way that nothing else can.
 As envisioned by the original artist and sculptor Sandy Werfel, the Tree of Hope features leaves in burnished copper for girls and brass for boys as well as a carved walnut trunk.
 Large foundation stones support the Tree of Hope at the base, and blossoms of life and wings of peace are interspersed among the leaves.

 Beginning August 2017, the Tree of Hope will be transformed into a rendition that will make it mobile!
 The leaves, plaques, blossoms and wings will be sewn onto a cloth banner with the trunk, branches and foundation stones beautifully sewn into the banner itself.
 Our hope is to have the beautiful tree travel to conferences, hospitals, shows and events around the country for all to see.
-The new Tree of Hope will be unveiled at our national conference in August 2017.

 We invite you to join us in honoring the memories of our babies by helping to grow the Tree of Hope today!
 Individual leaves are offered in recognition of a $200 contribution and benefactor recognition is available at the following levels: Foundation Stone ($1,500), Blossom of Life ($5,000) and Wings of Peace ($10,000).